p3ter-dev/MiniGit/Docs/Documentation.md

     - DSA Concepts: Key-Value Store (conceptually, where branch names are keys and commit hashes are values).

 - Hashing (Hasher.h, Hasher.cpp):
-    - Utilizes a custom simpleHash function (likely a polynomial rolling hash) to generate unique identifiers for file contents and commit data.
+    - Utilizes a custom simpleHash function to generate unique identifiers for file contents and commit data.
     - DSA Concepts: Hashing algorithm.

-Utility Data Structures:
+- Utility Data Structures:
-    - std::vector<std::string>: Used extensively for collecting lists of blob hashes (e.g., in readStagedFiles).
+    - `std::vector<std::string>`: Used extensively for collecting lists of blob hashes (e.g., in `readStagedFiles`).
-    - std::unordered_set<std::string>: Used in merge.cpp for efficient lookup of commit ancestors during Lowest Common Ancestor (LCA) calculation.
+    - `std::unordered_set<std::string>`: Used in `merge.cpp` for efficient lookup of commit ancestors during Lowest Common Ancestor (LCA) calculation.
-    - std::unordered_map<std::string, std::string>: Used in merge.cpp to map filenames (represented by hash + ".txt") to their blob hashes within a commit.
+    - `std::unordered_map<std::string, std::string>`: Used in `merge.cpp` to map filenames (represented by `hash + ".txt"`) to their blob hashes within a commit.